Frontpage Contact About the Campaign DONATE Read more

 “The financial aspect [of the Fisheries Agreement] is not necessarily the most important aspect of this agreement.
 The political aspect is just as important”, said Morocco's fisheries minister in 2006. [or download].

-In this situation, the FishElsewhere! campaign believes it is highly inappropriate that the EU choses to give a sign of political support to the Moroccan position by paying the country money for fishing in the disputed territory.
+In this situation, the FishElsewhere! campaign believes it is highly inappropriate if the EU chooses to give a sign of political support to the Moroccan position by paying the country money for fishing in the disputed territory.

 Through this cooperation, the EU is working against the UN's efforts to decolonise Western Sahara, and contributing to the continued insecurity and instability in the region.